xaur/writings/posts/201910xx-additional-marketing-strategies.md

 **Reach to people to whom it really matters**

-More media placements is always good, especially in big places.
-But crypto sites generate crypto articles all the time.
-Does Decred stand out from hundreds of other coins covered every day?
-Do we have any view count stats?
-Did we onboard any significant number of users or investors or 1-2 good devs fia Forbes, Yahoo Finance or CoinDesk?

-Big events like Consensus are good to have presence at, but again did they bring us anything?

-Do builders and people who need a decent SoV and MoE visit those sites and events at all?
+Do builders and people who need a decent SoV and MoE visit crypto news sites and big crypto events?
 Sadly I have no idea.

 A complementary strategy I would seriously consider is targeted outreach to selected and very relevant groups*.
 Not automated advertising but targeted awareness push.
 Train quality representatives/ambassadors, go to these communities and let them know what we're building, and stay in touch in case they wish to learn more.